spcourse/python/en/lists/practice/contents.md

 # Practice with lists
 > **You don't have to hand in these practice exercises.** They're here for you to test yourself.
 Did you fully understand the theory you just learned?
 >
-> If there is an exercise that you don't know how to make, review the theory again.
+> If there is an exercise that you don't know how to solve, review the theory again.
 If that doesn't help, discuss the exercise with another student and/or the teacher.

 Create a file called `lists.py` for your solutions.